Small Language Models: Faster, Cheaper AI Explained

 Models Under 1 Billion Parameters

-1–4 Billion Parameter Range
+Models in the 1–4 Billion Parameter Range

-Specialized Function Models
+Specialized and Domain-Specific Models

 Fine-Tuning Small Language Models